corihuang/corihuang.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---

+# I'm a designer who loves helping others visualize digital experiences that are easy to use and understand.
+You'll find me hanging out at the intersection of design and engineering, figuring out the right thing to design and making it work for the team.